ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 Validation tests will test the consensus rules using real blocks from `zebra-test` crate.
 For both networks, blocks for all network upgrades were added to the crate in [#1096](https://github.com/ZcashFoundation/zebra/pull/1096).
 Blocks containing shielded coinbase were also introduced at [#1116](https://github.com/ZcashFoundation/zebra/pull/1116)

 - Test validation functions(`subsidy_is_valid()`) against all the blocks zebra haves available in the test vectors collection for both networks(`zebra_test::vectors::MAINNET_BLOCKS`  and `zebra_test::vectors::TESTNET_BLOCKS`), all blocks should pass validation.

+The validation errors at `SubsidyError` must be tested at least once.

+- Create tests to trigger each error from `SubsidyError`.